washingtonstateuniversity/workflow-docs/wordpress/wsuwp-https.md

 ## Overview

+### Requirements

+To complete all of the steps below, you'll need a few things:

+* Network admin access to wp.wsu.edu.
+* The InCommon access code and email address.
+* Access to the email address used with InCommon.
+* The pass-phrase used during certificate requests.

 ### Generate a CSR

 A CSR (Certificate Signing Request) is required in order to request a public key certificate from InCommon.
 This process is mostly automated and can be accessed under the main WSUWP network admin.